-Integrity Constraints (ICs) are forward rules, of the form $Body \rightarrow Head$ (Eq.
+Integrity Constraints (ICs) are forward rules, of the form Body \rightarrow Head (Eq.
 (2)).
 The Body of ICs is a conjunction of literals and expected events; the Head instead is a disjunction of conjunctions of expectations, events and literals, or false.
-The syntax of \mathcal{IC}{ws} is a modification of that defined in [9].
-In particular, unlike SCIFF, WAV^e treats H events as abducible predicates, and as such it allows them to occur in the Head of integrity constraints; however, this initial version of WAV^e does not yet accommodate negative expectations nor negation (\neg) .
+The syntax of \mathcal{IC}{ws} is a modification of the integrity constraints in the SCIFF language [6].
+In particular, unlike SCIFF, WAV^e treats H events as abducible predicates, and as such it allows them to occur in the Head of integrity constraints; however, this initial version of WAV^e does not yet accommodate negative expectations nor negation (\neg).
 We intend to consider these two features in future extensions of WAV^e.